SandTechStuff/WindhawkStyles/README.md

 _Notification Center Styler_

-Fixes the white focus outlines and restores Windows 10 fonts when using the Windows 10 tray flyouts on Windows 11.
+Removes the white focus outlines and restores the Windows 10 fonts when using the Windows 10 tray flyouts on Windows 11.